lisawray/groupie/README.md

 Groupie abstracts away the complexity of multiple item view types.
 Each Item declares a view layout id, and gets a callback to `bind` the inflated layout.
 That's all you need; you can add your new item directly to a `GroupAdapter` and call it a day.

 ### Item with Kotlin:

+**WARNING - there is currently a [Kotlin bug](https://youtrack.jetbrains.com/issue/KT-28617) that prevents synthetic caching from working correctly.
+We are tracking this under issue #235.
+In order to get the following behaviour working correctly, [look here.](#workaround-for-kotlin-synthetic-caching-bug) )**

 The `Item` class gives you simple callbacks to bind your model object to the generated fields.
 Because of Kotlin Android extensions, there's no need to write a view holder.